 • frequent teasing about child’s body type or weight

-• exclude child from family activities or expel child from family
+• excluding child from family activities or expel child from family

-• express regret the child wasn’t born the opposite sex
+• expressing regret the child wasn’t born the opposite sex

 • regular verbal humiliation, name-calling & belittling: demeaning jokes, labels such as stupid, selfish, ugly, worthless, over-sensitive, geek ….

-• not allow youth to make own reasonable choices
+• not allowing the teen to make own reasonable choices

 • physical abandonment, deny child’s existence

-• treat an adolescent like she/he is still a young child
+• treating a teen like she/he is still a young child

-• yell, swear at or verbally attack the child
+• yell, swear at or verbally attacking the child

-FACT: The most insidious of the types of emotional abuse.
-A U.S. study that randomly assigned ‘rejection experiences’ to students found them to dramatically reduce people’s IQ & their ability to reason, while increasing their aggression (Baumeister, 20021).
+FACT: Rejection is the most insidious of the various kinds of emotional abuse.
+A U.S. study that randomly assigned ‘rejection experiences’ to students found them to dramatically reduce their IQ & so the ability to reason, while increasing their aggression (Baumeister: Rejection).

-DEF: continually terrify a child/youth by threats & other intimidation, including any form of exposure to violence in the home, such as locking child in closet, in their room, in basement…(especially for long periods), OR lock C. out of the house, especially when quite young….
+DEF: continually terrify a child/teen by threats & other intimidation, including any form of exposure to violence in the home, threatening to walk out forever…. locking child in closet, in their room, in basement…(for long periods), OR lock child out of the house, especially when quite young,,,,,

 — abandon them (send them away or leave them behind)